lehnberg/ywiki/test-collaboration.md

 This pag is supposed to have errors.

 ## Collaboration
-this is the key featur ma Doc familia page must have.
+this is the key feature my Doc familia page must have.

 ### List of things to fix.
 - Try to fix some errors in this page.